xieyuheng/inner/papers/publish/boundaries-as-types.md

 # TODO

-- example algebra of 1-dimension -- take presentation of group as example
+- example algebra of 1-dimension
+  - take presentation of group as example
+  - take interesting groups as example (fundamental polygon)

 - example algebra of 2-dimension
 - example algebra of 3-dimension -- for `Pi(3)(S(2))`